 Leaves of absence for military duty and training will be granted to you in accordance with applicable law.
 If you are called to active military duty or to reserve or National Guard training, or you volunteer for the same, NFPD requests that you submit a copy of your military orders to your supervisor as soon as practicable.
 Your eligibility for reinstatement after military duty or training will be determined in accordance with applicable law.
 Military leaves of absence for employees will be with pay for the first 15 workdays (eight hours per day) in a calendar year.
 Pursuant to a separate written agreement, your paid leave will be offset by the amount of military pay you receive for the same days for which paid leave was provided.

-Bereavement Leave.
+Emergency Leave.

-In the Fire Chief's discretion , a line-employee may take up to three paid shifts off, and an administrative employee may take up to five paid workdays off, for the grave illness or death of an immediate family member, or significant other person, at the discretion of the Fire Chief.
+In the Fire Chief's discretion , a line-employee may take up to three paid shifts off, and an administrative employee may take up to five paid workdays off, for emergency leave which may include the grave illness, death, or serious injury of an immediate family member, or significant other person, at the discretion of the Fire Chief.
 “Immediate family member” includes parents, spouse, children, brothers, sisters, mother-in-law, father-in-law, grandparents, or grandchildren.
 You may use this benefit only once per calendar year, unless the Fire Chief grants an exception in their discretion.

 Workers' Compensation Leave